uktrade/django-log-formatter-ecs/README.rst

 This package uses for kubi_ecs_logger https://github.com/kumina/kubi_ecs_logger for base ECS formatting

+This package uses Django IPware https://github.com/un33k/django-ipware for IP address capture.

 This package is compatible with django-user_agents https://pypi.org/project/django-user-agents/ which, when used, will enhance logged user agent information.

 Settings
 --------
+:code:`DLFE_APP_NAME` - used to define the application name that should be logged.

-The formatter checks the setting LOG_SENSITIVE_USER_DATA to see if user information should be logged.
+:code:`DLFE_LOG_SENSITIVE_USER_DATA` - the formatter checks this setting to see if user information should be logged.
 If this is not set to true, only the user's id is logged.

+:code:`DLFE_ZIPKIN_HEADERS` - used for defining custom zipkin headers, the defaults is :code:`("X-B3-TraceId" "X-B3-SpanId")`

 The Django configuration file logged is determined by running: